ICE-V-Wireless/ICE-V-Wireless/Firmware/README.md

 Make sure you get `stable (v4.4.2)` and that you've done all the proper installation and setup steps.

+NOTE: The github CI process for this repo uses a Docker image for esp-idf that's provided by Espressif and appears to contain a late version of V4.4.1 that does work but requires some preprocessor fiddling to get full function.

 ## Provisioning
 At this time the ESP32C3 FPGA firmware does not automatically handle WiFi provisioning so the SSID and password of the local WiFi router must be provided